 Instructions for Planting Hardy Waterlilies

-Plant the waterlily in an aquatic planter approximately 8”x6” in size.
-Add Aquascape Once-a-Year Fertilizer to the planter following package instruction.
-Waterlilies have voracious appetites and will perform best if well fed.
-Then add soil, using media specifically designed for aquatic plants, such as Aquascape Pond Plant Potting Media.
+Plant the waterlily in an aquatic planter approximately 14” x 7” in size using a proper aquatic potting media.
+Pour a generous amount of potting media into the aquatic planter.
 Place the hardy waterlily rhizome at a slight angle (about 45-degrees) with the cut end deeper in the soil and placed at the edge of pot, with the growing tip projecting 3/4” above the surface of the soil.
+Waterlilies have voracious appetites and will perform best if well fed so be sure to fertilize them.

-You’ll then want to cover the top of the soil with washed gravel or small pebbles so the soil doesn’t escape into the water once you set the aquatic planter into your decorative container.
+You’ll then want to cover the top of the soil with washed gravel or small pebbles so the soil doesn’t escape into the water once you set the aquatic planter into your pond or decorative container.
 Layer the rock or gravel about ½” thick.
 It’s helpful if you use black or dark gravel so that it’s not easily visible in the water.
-Now that your waterlily is properly planted in its aquatic planter, you’re ready to place it into its decorative container.
+Now that your waterlily is properly planted in its aquatic planter, you’re ready to place it into pond.

-Your best bet is to use a decorative container specifically designed for container water gardening.
+If you’re putting your lily into a container instead of a pond, choose a decorative container specifically designed for container water gardening such as a Patio Pond.
 That way, there’s no hole to fill in the bottom of the decorative container and you don’t have to seal the insides to eliminate seepage.
 Choose a container at least 12 to 15” deep with a diameter of 24 to 36”.
 Fill the decorative container with water before placing the waterlily in its aquatic planter into the container.

 A Proper Home